saitammineedi19/GVSU-CIS641-TEAM-GDMS/docs/software_requirements_specification_final.md

 # Change management plan
+Developing a change management plan for the successful integration of our new Inventory Management System into the customer's business involves strategic considerations
 ## Training Plan
 ### Detailed assessment of training needs:
 - To understand the different demands and skill levels of users, do a thorough assessment.